Volleyball variations: Traditional volleyball

 Some of the key positions on the team are Net Center (or nettie).
 He is responsible for lifting and/or digging the ball out of the net on a second touch.
 In the old days, the nettie was encouraged to lift the ball up and over the net to the opposing team.
 As the years went by and the variant styles of the game were changing, the nettie was encouraged to lift the ball back to his team so that they could strike the ball (third touch) to the opposing side and keep the volley going.
 There was usually one nettie per team back in the old days.

 Today, teams are allowed to play with up to two netties simultaneously, or even a third nettie on the far right or left corners of the net-thus preventing an advantage of the opposing team to drop or 'dink' the ball.

 The short center spot is a position that was previously called the 'sweeper'.
 This position was put into fruition in Canada some years ago by the Legend of Toronto East Firoz "Reblo" Hemraj, and the object of the short center is to strike the ball into the net as much as he can so that the nettie can give a nice, high, clean lift to his team to strike back to the opposing side.

 The third and probably most important position is the Long Center (formerly third line).
 He controls the pace, tempo, and speed of the game - and is instrumental in taking points by a method called flights, floating or shooting.

 Everyone else on the team, from the front line wings to the backline wings, as well as the serviceman also play crucial roles on the team.
 The serviceman is not allowed to serve overhand though, and spiking is not allowed on a third touch.

 Traditional Volleyball teams play in local, state, provincial, regional, national, and even international tournaments every year.
-From Dar es Salaam and Nairobi to Karachi and especially the U.K., the game is growing at rapid rates.
-In fact, more youth are now playing traditional volleyball than ever before.
-The hope is that someday this version of volleyball can be played at the Asian Games or even the Olympics.
+The sport has seen participation growth in cities such as Dar es Salaam, Nairobi, Karachi, and across the United Kingdom.
+Youth involvement has also increased in many areas.
+There are discussions regarding the possibility of this version of volleyball being considered for inclusion in major multi-sport events such as the Asian Games or the Olympics someday.

 Unlike the FIVB, there is no governing body for traditional volleyball.
 There was an attempt in the mid to late 1990s to form a North American league called TVANA - Traditional Volleyball Association of North America.
 This league was formed by Ashad Satchu and Nishadali Jiwa and had three successful tournaments in Houston before folding.

 However, the league was instrumental in uniting U.S. and Canadian teams for the first time in years.
-The tournaments were also highly energetic and helped usher lasting bonds of friendship, sportsmanship, and competitive play.
+The tournaments also helped start lasting bonds of sportsmanship and competitive play.